 Stiff Performances Give Away the Low Budget

-If you needed a reminder that Malevolence was a low-budget outing, one need look no further than the performances.
-Certainly no one is really watching this type of horror film for the acting, but the performances here teeter very closely to undermining the movie.
+If you needed a reminder that Malevolence is low budget, you don’t need to further than the performances.
+Certainly no one is watching this type of horror film for the acting.
+Nonetheless, Malevolence’s performances teeter closely to undermining the movie.
 Most of the actors – including leads Brandon Johnson and Heather Magee – had sparse resumes prior to Malevolence.
 Tellingly neither has done much since.
-Johnson fares a little better as the reluctant bank robber ‘Julian’; Magee, on the other hand, is extremely stiff in her dialogue delivery.
+Johnson fares a little better as the reluctant bank robber ‘Julian’.
+In contrast, Magee is pretty stiff in her dialogue delivery.

 Mena Spins a Decent Slasher Mythology on a Discount Budget

-By the end of Malevolence, in spite of its transparent flaws, slasher fans are likely to be satisfied.
+Slasher fans are likely to be satisfied with Malevolence, warts and all.
 As a writer and director, Mena exhibits surprising restraint, spending ample time with his characters and not overindulging in needless bloodshed.
 With Martin Bristol, Mena has also committed one of the more interesting slasher villains to the screen in recent memory.
 If Malevolence is derivative, it’s at least effective in its imitation and benefits from a much richer and disturbing mythology than other imitators.
 Here’s hoping the upcoming sequel builds on Mena’s early triumphs and delivers a satisfying conclusion to Martin Bristol’s story.

 THE PROFESSOR’S FINAL GRADE: B-